 A few of us saw shadow people over the last couple of years, or brown ghosts as some call them.
 That could have been mom, based on location and the fact it seemed to be a bit short.
 Moved way too quickly for her though.
 Still, that seems to have dropped off.
 I felt her around for a while, but it felt like she left around Halloween the year after she died.

 I moved into this house a bit before my second birthday, with my parents and two sisters.
 I lived here till I was eighteen, and once for a bit shortly after.
 I saw shit then.
-I never wondered if ghosts exist, It was a certainty, and amongst my earliest memories.
-I moved back about seven or eight years ago.
+After that, I never wondered if ghosts exist, It was a certainty, and amongst my earliest memories.
+I moved back about ten years ago.
 I haven’t seen shit like that since.

 I was in high school before I ever slept with the lights off.
 It’s not that I was afraid of the dark.
 I was afraid of what was in the dark.
 Which is ironic, as most of the time what I saw and experienced happened in the daylight, or as often as not.
-But I don’t really think about it much then – although the hand thing happened during the day as well.
+But I didn’t really think about it much then.

 My dad never would sleep upstairs in our house so their bedroom was downstairs.
 Mom convinced him to move the bedroom upstairs once all the kids were gone.
 He did so, but if he was here alone, he slept downstairs in his chair.